lnkn/blog/src/pages/Peanut_Butter_Cookies/index.md

 Set the oven to 350°F and put the extra granulated sugar in a shallow bowl.
 Roll balls of dough into about 2 tablespoon size balls and place a few inches apart on the non-stick cookie sheet.
 Put the fork into bowl of sugar, so some sugar sits on top of the fork, and press the fork down on the top of each dough ball to create a crisscross pattern (if sugar does not sit on the fork, make the crisscross pattern and then sprinkle sugar on top).

 Bake for about 11-12 minutes.
-Remove from the oven and let cool on baking sheet for 5 minutes before moving to a cooling rack.
+Remove from the oven and let cool on baking sheet for five minutes before moving to a cooling rack.
 There you have it!
 Delicious peanut butter cookies with a crispy outside and soft interior.